Certified Cardiovascular Knowledge Examination

 Nonmember $420

-The CCKE is administered online twice a year during a two-day testing window.
+The CCKE is administered over a two-day testing window.
 The exam may be taken from your home or office; there is no need to travel to a testing center.
-More than 7.5 hours are allocated for the exam: there are 30 questions with three minutes per question.
-There are five sections and you are allotted 24 hours of break time which can be taken between sections.
-The 2023 CCKE will open on May 7 and close on May 8.
-This is a global exam so the exam window for testing is 66 hours to ensure all time zones are open on May 7 – 8, 2023.
+More than 7.5 hours are allocated for taking the exam: there are 30 questions with three minutes per question.
+There are five sections and you must complete a section once you begin.
+You have 24 hours of optional break time which can be taken between sections.
+The CCKE will open on Dec.
+8 and close on Dec.
+9, 2024.
+This is a global exam so the exam window for testing is 66 hours to ensure is open during all global time zones.

 To take the CCKE, you must have: